yzhouum05/Pandas-Data-Analysis/README.md

 # Data Analysis and Hypothesis Testing with Pandas

-The notebooks are the assignments I did for the [Data Science course by University of Michigan on Coursera] (https://www.coursera.org/learn/python-data-analysis).
+The notebooks are the assignments I did for the [Data Science course by University of Michigan on Coursera](https://www.coursera.org/learn/python-data-analysis).

 *Assignment 3* is focused on data cleaning and manipulation for analysis.